Touille/ED-Warthog-Target-Script/README.md

-# 2.2.1.7r 13/01/2017 (Pre Release)
+# 2.2.03.1R 14/01/2017

 - [x] Complete
-- [ ] Work but Incomplete / Need More Test
+- [ ] Implemented / Need More Test

 ### FEATURES:

 - [ ] Support MFD (2), Rudders and T.Flight rudders (NOT TESTED YET)
 - [x] HMD / TrackIR Option for Some Function : Head Reset, Pause (TrackIr), Led Intensity
-- [ ] Easy Switch resest On The Fly for Landing Gear, Cargo Scoop, Light, Hardpoints, Rotational Correction (if misaligned with game states just switch (it's should work))
+- [ ] Easy Switch resest On The Fly for Landing Gear, Cargo Scoop, Light, Hardpoints, Rotational Correction (if misaligned with game states just switch (it's should work) Or Press S3 + Switch)
-- [x] Easy Debug Msg OFF (Debugmode 0/1 In Settings File)
+- [x] Easy Debug Msg OFF (Debugmode OFF (0) Or ON (1) In Settings File)
 - [x] Supercruise On Throttle when boosting if throttle at 100%.
 Can be switched On or Off On The Fly
 - [x] Game Menu Up on Idle Throttle states.
 (Setup In Settings File)
 - [x] Secure Retract Mode : Automatic Retract of Hardpoint Gear and cargo  when engaging Escape Fight Mode, Supercruise, FrameshiftDrive,...